 Validating Input Values

-is building managed attributes that validate the input data before storing or even accepting it as a secure input.
-Data validation is a common requirement in code that takes input from users or other information sources that you consider untrusted.
+and managed attributes.
+Data validation is a common requirement in code that takes input from users or other sources that you could consider untrusted.
+Python’s property()

 and .y

 to be valid numbers.
-Since your users are free to enter any type of data, you need to make sure that your point only accepts numbers.
+Since your users are free to enter any type of data, you need to make sure that your points only accept numbers.

 Here’s an implementation of Point